Inventory IQ

 Final Designs.

-Process Overview
+Count Overview

 Real-Time Entry and Error Prevention

-Review and Infinite Scroll
+Review and Continuous Workflow

 Reducing navigation improved efficiency

-Next Steps
+Next Steps.